How many months has it been? How many years?

 With her weapon in hand, she forced it back hitting it repeatedly until it fell to the ground, now lifeless as a red ooze came from it, almost like blood.
 It was a strange sight indeed, no real idea as to why.

 What’s more, these creatures had not appeared until in the past few years.
-Around the same time as the appearance of peculiar copies of black and white books that looked as though these two books had faces.
+Around the same time as the appearance of peculiar copies of black books that looked as though this book had a face.
 Something of which she quickly avoided.

-So, she burned the black book along with the place she had once called home.
+So, she burned the black book along with the place that she had been staying at for a time.
 Feeling that was the only real way to be rid of it, and those who had so easily found her in the first place practically undetected.
 Whoever had left the book clearly wanted her to touch it, for something to happen, and if she had then they would probably be watching from a distance with great intensity.

 Either way she would have rather preferred not to run into anything else.
 Human beings most of all…